If you want to provide a user with access and permissions to specific projects and resources within a cluster, assign the user a project membership.

 namespace creationrole.
 However, this role is a Kubernetes ClusterRole, meaning its scope extends to all projects in the cluster.
 Therefore, users explicitly assigned the

-Memberrole for a project can create or delete namespaces in other projects they’re assigned to, even with only the
+Memberrole for a project can create namespaces in other projects they’re assigned to, even with only the

 Read Onlyrole assigned.